Gamma Pi Epsilon

 Gamma Pi Epsilon (ΓΠΕ) was the women's honor society of Jesuit colleges and universities.
+It was established in 1924 at Marquette University.
+In 1973, it merged with its male counterpart, Alpha Sigma Nu.

 History

-When Marquette University went co-ed in 1924, there was a desire for a women's honor society alongside the all-male Alpha Sigma Nu which had been created only 9 years prior..
+When Marquette University went co-ed in 1924, there was a desire for a women's honor society alongside the all-male Alpha Sigma Nu which had been created nine years prior.
 Gamma Pi Epsilon was approved in 1924 and the first chapter chartered on April 6, 1925 at Marquette University.
 Josephine Newell O’Gorman is considered the founder of Gamma Pi Epsilon.

-It was open to women of every academic discipline in the Association of Jesuit Colleges and Universities.
+Gamma Pi Epsilon was open to women of every academic discipline at a college or university that was a member of the Association of Jesuit Colleges and Universities.
+It became a national society when it chartered a second chapter at Saint Louis University in 1947.
+Gamma Pi Epsilon collaborated with Alpha Sigma Nu, with both groups chartering new chapters on campuses at the same time.